Frequently Asked Questions

 What do I need to start slacklining?

 You’ll either need a slackline setup, or a buddy who doesn’t mind sharing.
-A typical beginner setup is around $35-50.
+A typical beginner setup is around $50, or closer to $100 if you buy a kit.
 For your first experience, it’s probably best to wait to purchase to make sure you actually enjoy slacklining; plus it helps to get a few tips from a more experienced slacker.
-If you’d like to try slacklining, drop me a line (adam at nwslackline dot org), and I’ll let you know when I’m next planning to head out.
+If you’d like to try slacklining, drop me a line (adam at nwslackline dot org), or pop over to our Facebook wall and see when the next group of people is getting together.

 Who sells slacklines?
 Where can I buy one?